 Action Kibogora was formed to support the redevelopment of the Maternity and Neonatology wards at Kibogora Hospital.
 All funds donated to Action Kibogora will go towards this project with no deductions for administration or management.
 The charity is run by volunteers who have a passion to see this unacceptable situation at Kibogora rectified.

 SAVE THE LIVES OF MOTHERS & BABIES TODAY & GIVE A DONATION

 The ever growing demand for Maternity services has stretched existing resources to breaking point and the Maternity and Neonatology services are in crisis.
-The average bed occupancy was 158% during 2018, meaning that there were 2 women forced to share a single bed before and after the delivery of their child.
-The current wards were built in the 1970’s and there now are 50% more beds per ward than they were designed for resulting in serious overcrowding.
+The average bed occupancy was 162% during 2018/19.
+Two women forced to share a single bed before and after the delivery of their child.
+Neonatology occupancy 110% in 2018/19, resulting in two sick infants having to share an incubator, 50% more beds in maternity than the ward was originally designed for resulting in serious overcrowding.

 Action Kibogora has had designs prepared for a new Maternity ward and neonatology unit which will increase the number of maternity beds for 37 to 90 and provide 39 neonatology beds plus an additional operating theatre.

 The new facilities will include inside flush toilets and showers with multiple hand washing points throughout the wards.

 These new wards will greatly improve the quality of care for both mothers and babies and will provide an environment in which trainee midwifes can be mentored.